ohhsodead/arisen-studio/README.md

 <h1 align="center">ModioX</h1>

-A federated desktop application designed to browse through a regularly updated library of game mods, homebrew and themes for the PlayStation 3.
+An open source desktop application designed to easily browse through a regularly updated library of game mods, homebrew and themes for the PlayStation 3.
 Populated by myself, few friends and awesome contributors, so that they're all verified and tested to work.
-One core purpose is to provide an efficient tool for browsing, downloading and installing mods directly to games on the console, without the need to dig up forums or use file managers - this aims to do it all for you.
+It also utilizes and includes the ftp client, which allows for an efficient tool for being able to install modded files directly to games using a set of installation paths, without the need to dig up threads or using file managers - this aims to do everything for you.

 ![ModioX](https://github.com/ohhsoash/ModioX/blob/master/Images/Screenshot1.png?raw=true)